-You will take four core courses in the first term (Sep-Dec) and two in the second term (Jan-May).
-In the second term you will also have the opportunity to choose two option courses that will enable you to tailor your studies towards your chosen career path.
-The final dissertation will be written over the summer term (Jun-Aug) and is overseen by an academic supervisor.
-Overall, the programme is designed to incorporate the rapid practical and theoretical developments in the field of IHRM.
+You will take four core courses in the first term (September-December) and two in the second term (January-May).
+In the second term, you will also have the opportunity to choose two option courses that will enable you to tailor your studies towards your chosen career path.
+The final dissertation will be written over the summer term (June-August) and is overseen by an academic supervisor.
+Overall, the programme is designed to incorporate rapid practical and theoretical developments in the field of IHRM.

 A strong academic base, passionate faculty and international student body will ensure a rewarding learning experience in our city-centre campus.
 The School has widespread industry links enabling you to benefit from the expertise of a range of guest speakers.
 In the past, speakers have included the HR Director of Heineken, Senior HR Manager of Procter and Gamble and the Edinburgh Managing Director of the John Lewis Partnership.

-- Obtain, through elective courses, an in-depth knowledge of specific IHRM-related theories, skills and practices.
+Obtain, through elective courses, in-depth knowledge of specific IHRM-related theories, skills and practices.

-- Develop and ability to undertake qualitative and quantitative research and apply this knowledge in the context of an independently constructed work (i.e. dissertation).
+Develop the ability to undertake qualitative and quantitative research and apply this knowledge in the context of an independently constructed work (i.e. dissertation).